-There is usually no obvious flow and working out where feeding trout might be sitting involves a lot more thought with regards to depth and the water column.
-But, with a little fine-tuning every fly fisher can become successful at trout fishing a stillwater, and here are some tips to help you out.
+There is usually no obvious flow and working out where feeding trout might be sitting involves a lot more thought with regard to depth and the water column.
+But, with a little fine-tuning every fly fisher can become successful at trout fishing a still water, and here are some tips to help you out.

 Finding Stillwater Trout

 As with any form of fly fishing, if you want to catch fish you’ll need to be casting your fly where the fish are.
 So, how do you find trout in stillwater?

 There are a number of factors to consider when you first approach a lake and if you take a moment to assess the conditions, you’re likely to find an area with trout feeding a lot faster.

 Food Is Key

 You’re not going to find trout evenly spread around a lake as different areas will provide the trout with a more consistent food source than others.
 Fish in general, trout included, are efficient at feeding and won’t leave an area full of food once they find one.

 This leads to the question of where does trout food (such as insects and nymphs) tend to live in still waters like lakes.
 The answer is near vegetation and plants need sunlight to grow and therefore aren’t abundant in deep water.

 The most productive area of lakes that anglers should target is between the shallow shoreline and the point at which the lake drops off into a deep area of around 20 feet.
 This is where most plants grow in lakes and feeding areas that trout will patrol consistently.